trinsic-id/v2-sdk/docs/java/index.md

 !!! note Jar Download Note

-    If you want to included the two required Trinsic `.jar` files in your own application (android or other java), be sure to copy the following lines.
+    If you want to include the two required Trinsic `.jar` files in your own application (android or other java), be sure to copy the following lines.
 They allow you to specify a remote file location as a gradle `implementation` target as shown below:

 <!--codeinclude-->
 ```java